Skip to main content

 • Calculations are complex, performance-intensive, or difficult to maintain inline.

-Example one: Helper table – Case duration
+Pattern one: Helper table – Case duration (Order-to-Cash Bottlenecks)

 TABLE _HELP_CASE_DURATION AS